eschares/OSTP_impact/README.md

 - Percentage of FF publications
 - Open Access status of FF publications, by absolue number and percentage

-A website hosts interactive versions of each plot included in the paper, with dynamic labeling and color-coding to highlight user-defined points.
+A website at [lib.iastate.edu](https://lib.iastate.edu) hosts interactive versions of each plot included in the paper, with dynamic labeling and color-coding to highlight user-defined points.